 Whenever equipment of any kind breaks down, the correct way to identify the problem is to start with the most basic problems and remove each possibility one by one until the fault is found.
 Here, we try to focus on the most common tactics to relieve tension from the problem!
 So, get started to know the processes to start chainsaw.

-When doesn't get start a husqvarna chainsaw you can do the almost same steps like below.
+When doesn’t get start a husqvarna chainsaw, you can do almost the same steps as below.

 Solution-1: Check Its Fuel

 Let’s get it out first.
 Does your chainsaw have gas in it?
 Yes?
 All right.
 The next one.

 Do you have fresh fuel in your chainsaw?
 Gasoline doesn’t last long, and if it stays inside your discipline for about a month, it will start to deteriorate.
 After that, some part of the liquid content will begin to evaporate, leaving sticky glue.

 If you have old fuel inside your chainsaw, you need to remove it.
 Clean and clear the inner of the tank.
 Now add fresh gas, and start again.

 The right measurement is 2.6 oz oil per 1 gallon gas 50:1 ratio.

 The carburetor may be stuck.
 How?
 A stuck carburetor often leaves fuel in the chainsaw for a long time.
 Over time, some components of the fuel will evaporate, leaving a dense, sticky substance.

 This sticky fuel can hold the carburetor and prevent the engine from starting.
 What do you do about that?
 If the carburetor is stuck, try to clean it with a carburetor cleaner.

 If carburetor cleaning is not effective, rebuild or replace the entire carburetor.